Coscinasterias calamaria: Biology

 Coscinasterias calamaria mostly feeds on the blue mussel (Mytilus edulis) and other benthic invertebrates.
 It has been found that it seldom feeds on the blacklip abalone (Haliotis rubra) unless there is a scarcity of mussels.
 When this happens, aggregations of starfish do feed on it.
 This is despite laboratory feeding tests demonstrating that it prefers abalone.
 It seems that the abalone has some behavioural responses to attack that make it more likely to escape, one of which seems to be the production of a chemical deterrent by the mollusc.
 There are smell chemoreceptors on the tips of the arms, and the starfish can navigate accurately by smell towards a source of food.
 It then extends its stomach over its prey, secretes enzymes onto it and liquefies before returning the stomach to its normal position.
 When food is scarce, this starfish can exist for many weeks without food.

 Coscinasterias calamaria mainly reproduces by fissiparity (self division) by tearing itself in two pieces across the disc.
 It is capable of regenerating a whole new body from a single arm, but only if the arm includes part of the central disc.
 It can also reproduce sexually.
-It is difficult to establish the relative importance of the two forms of reproduction in this starfish but it has been shown that individuals in close proximity to one another have little genetic diversity while starfish collected at separations of as little as 50 m have widely different genetic composition, particularly so in the case of subtidal populations.
+It is difficult to establish the relative importance of the two forms of reproduction in this starfish but it has been shown that individuals close to one another have little genetic diversity while starfish collected at separations of as little as 50 m have widely different genetic composition, particularly so in the case of subtidal populations.